jastev/azure-intro/network/ips.md

 allocated from a pool maintained within Azure - you cannot specify a particular address.

-When a DIP initiates a connection to an extnernal address, it undergoes source network address translation (SNAT) within Azure.
-If it is not behind a [load balancer](lbs.md), it is mapped to a temporary public IP address - a virtual IP address, or _VIP_.
+When a DIP initiates a connection to an external address, it undergoes source network address translation (SNAT) within Azure.
+If it is not behind a [load balancer](lbs.md), it is mapped to a temporary public IP address - a virtual IP address, or _VIP_, borrowed from its host.
+A DIP that is behind an Internet-facing load balancer is SNATted to the PIP of the load balancer.

 Another option is to request a more lasting assignment of a public IP address from the Azure pool.
 These instance-level public IPs (_ILPIP_ or just _PIP_),